floriangeigl/floriangeigl.github.io/data_privacy.md

 **8. International Users**

-If you are accessing geigl.online from the European Economic Area (EEA), we process your data in accordance with the General Data Protection Regulation (GDPR).
+If you are accessing geigl.online from the European Economic Area (EEA), I process your data in accordance with the General Data Protection Regulation (GDPR).
 IP anonymization is enabled in Google Analytics.

 **9. Changes to This Policy**

 I may update this Privacy Policy from time to time.
 The revised version will be posted on this page with an updated effective date.

-**10. Contact Us**
+**10. Contact Me**

 If you have any questions about this Privacy Policy or your data, you can contact me at:
 * 📧 Email: florian.geigl+privacy@gmail.com